 Consider giving your partner a chilly massage to help them relax and set the mood.
 Fab Fit and Fun recommends rubbing ice all over your hands to get them cool before running them down a partner’s body.
 We also recommend placing a massage oil or lotion in the freezer for a few minutes, then rubbing the cooled product all over their body—or yours, if you like.
 Make sure you’re using something gentle and good for your skin, like our Fluid Coco!
 You don’t want to cause any irritation or burning.

 You can also rub an ice cube over your partner’s body, focusing on their butt, nipples, back, chest, and thighs.
 This will help them cool down on those hot summer days and provide exciting stimulation to many of their erogenous zones.
-If you want to prevent that ice from sticking, consider using our Fluid Aqua, safe for internal and external play!
+If you want to prevent that ice from sticking, consider using our Well Balanced CBD Lube, safe for internal and external play!

 3. Chilly Stainless Steel Or Glass Sex Toys

 If you have a glass or stainless steel sex toy—such as a glass dildo—chances are you can pop it in the freezer for 10–15 minutes to cool it down before playing.
 We recommend testing it against your forearm or other sensitive areas before inserting, and use plenty of lube.
 Just because it’s not frozen water doesn’t mean it can’t get stuck to your skin!
 Toys used this way can be a lot more fun than room temperature ones.

 As always, be sure to clean any sex toy properly after each use, and especially if sharing with partners.
 Beat the heat responsibly!
 Clean toys reduce the chance of infection and STI spread and ensure you’ll enjoy the next temperature play session!
 Our Product Cleanser gets the job done and is gentle and safe for skin.